MarcoLodini/windows365/Windows365/link/secure-out-process-plugin.md

 In the out-of-process model,
 1. The RDP client process loads the RDP plugins out-of-process, that is, as an independent process separate from the RDP client and
-2. Limit the plugin's access to the wider Windows operating system by enforcing process isolation [using AppContainers](/windows/win32/secauthz/appcontainer-isolation).
+2. Limit the plugin's access to the wider Windows operating system by enforcing process isolation using [AppContainers](/windows/win32/secauthz/appcontainer-isolation).

 ## Out-of-process plugin loading architecture
 The following diagram shows a high-level explanation of how the RDP clients interact with the RDP plugins in an out-of-process model.

 ![out-of-process plugin model](./media/secure-out-process-plugin/outofproc.png "out-of-process plugin model")
 1. The RDP plugins can be thought of as COM servers and RDP clients are COM clients.
 2. The RDP plugins are now independent processes running in App Isolation.
-The RDPClientProcess.exeloads the plugins using COM's [CoCreateInstance] API(/windows/win32/api/combaseapi/nf-combaseapi-cocreateinstance).
+The RDPClientProcess.exeloads the plugins using COM's [CoCreateInstance API](/windows/win32/api/combaseapi/nf-combaseapi-cocreateinstance).
 3. The RDP plugin authors don't have to change the core business logic present in the dlls.
-They just need to package the plugin as an MSIX [Link to section].
+They just need to package the plugin as an [MSIX](/windows-365/link/secure-out-process-plugin#msix).
 Thus, plugin authors have to make minimal changes to the RDP plugin code.

 ## Implementation details
 There are three parties involved when plugins are used in an RDP connection.
-1. The RDP client (for example, [Azure Virtual Desktop](https://azure.microsoft.com/products/virtual-desktop)).
+1. The RDP client (for example, [Windows App](/windows-app/overview)).
 2. The RDP plugin.
 3. The application for which the plugin is written (for example, [Teams application](https://www.microsoft.com/microsoft-teams/group-chat-software)).